vylion/weather-rust-service/src/README.md

 # Notes

 As for REST API enabling libraries, the one with the most readily available information was Rocket, and that was the main reason Rocket was chosen for this app.
-However, it requires the `nightly` verison of Rust and, currently, it has no capabilities for asynchronous functions to work as REST handlers, which is why the `CLient` created in `download.rs` is `blocking` instead of asynchronous.
+However, it requires the `nightly` verison of Rust and, currently, it has no capabilities for asynchronous functions to work as REST handlers, which is why the `Client` created in `download.rs` is `blocking` instead of asynchronous.

 Ideas for improvement: